Bangladesh war crimes trial: Key accused

 Three women widowed as a result of the killings testified against Kamaruzzaman during his trial.
 They described how he led Pakistani troops to the village and helped the soldiers to line up and execute the farmers.

 Kamaruzzaman was found guilty on five out of seven charges of crimes against humanity, including the murder and torture of unarmed civilians.
 His lawyers insisted that he did not receive a fair trial.

 Working as a journalist after independence, Kamaruzzaman tried on several occasions to become an MP but was unsuccessful in each attempt.

 Abdul Kader Mullah - hanged December 2013

 Abdul Kader Mullah, assistant secretary general of the Jamaat-e-Islami party since 2010 and a former executive editor of The Daily Sangram, was found guilty on five of six counts of crimes against humanity and war crimes on 5 February 2013.

-He was sentenced to death in September of that year after a failed appeal.
+He was sentenced to death in September of that year after a failed appeal and hanged in December.

 Mullah, who denied all the charges, was convicted of killing 344 civilians as well as rape and other crimes.
 Many of the atrocities for which he was convicted took place in Dhaka's Mirpur area, earning him the name "Butcher of Mirpur".